Pauli stabilizer formalism for topological quantum field theories and generalized statistics: Dijkgraaf--Witten 2-form gauge theories in D

 \subsection{Field-theoretic derivation of the 't Hooft anomaly}

-In this part, we supplement the above discussion with a field-theoretic derivation of the 't Hooft anomaly of 2-form gauge theories.
-From the expression of the anomaly, we can extract the self and mutual braiding statistics of the loop excitations, which is in accord with the result from condensation on the lattice.
+In this subsection, we give a field-theoretic derivation of the 't Hooft anomaly associated with the flux-loop excitations of the $(4{+}1)$D 2-form gauge theories discussed above.
+The resulting anomaly functional encodes the self- and mutual-statistics of the flux loops, in agreement with the lattice condensation construction.

-Let us study the flux loop excitations in the theory defined by the action Eq.~\eqref{action of twist theory}, where $a_j$ correspond to their worldsheet.
-It is given by the background $3$-form fields $B_j$ coupled to the $a_j$ fields, specifying the location of flux loop excitations.
-While the original theory is invariant under the gauge transformation $b_j\mapsto b_j+\delta\eps_j$, under the presence of nontrivial $B_j$,